Freddy vs. Jason: Development

 New Line spent a reported $6 million on script development alone from several different writers.
-Lewis Abernathy, writer of Deepstar Six and House IV, was the first screenwriter attached to the film.
+Lewis Abernathy was the first screenwriter attached to the film.
 Abernathy sought to direct his script, entitled Nightmare 13: Freddy Meets Jason, but his limited directing experience prohibited him from doing so.
 David J. Schow was given an offer to write the script because he just happened to walk by De Luca's office one day.
 Schow revised Abernathy's script, expanding upon a cult that worships Freddy Krueger.
 In 1994, De Luca passed on the draft and turned to Brannon Braga and Ronald D. Moore, who wrote Jason vs. Freddy, which had a more "adult tone" than previous entries.
 The writing duo would depart the film and would be replaced by Peter Briggs, who impressed the studio with his previous crossover attempt, Alien vs. Predator.
 Briggs' draft saw numerous returning characters across several films.
-By 1996, Demon Knight scribes Cyrus Voris and Ethan Reiff were commissioned by Cunningham to write a new script, under the title Freddy vs. Jason: Millennium Massacre, with Rob Bottin, known for his make-up work on The Thing and Total Recall, directing.
+By 1996, Cyrus Voris and Ethan Reiff were commissioned by Cunningham to write a new script, under the title Freddy vs. Jason: Millennium Massacre, with make-up artist Rob Bottin set to direct.
 New Line previously offered the spot to Guillermo del Toro and Peter Jackson to no avail.
 Bottin opted to drop the current draft of the script and penned his own treatment.
 David S. Goyer and his writing partner James Dale Robinson were subsequently hired to flesh out Bottin's treatment into a screenplay.
 No parties involved were happy with the script, leading to Goyer and Robinson exiting the film.
 Bottin and his treatment were retained despite clashing with the studio over the film's budget.
-Screenwriting duo Jonathan Aibel and Glenn Berger, known for their work on King of the Hill, were selected by the director to write a new script.
+Screenwriting duo Jonathan Aibel and Glenn Berger were selected by the director to write a new script.
 The draft was widely disliked at Cunningham Productions.
 Bottin initially considered revising the script himself, but ultimately left the film altogether.